How it Works

 For example, in the application below, we're looking for areas in Toronto where the median household income is over $128,000 annually.
 You can see in the legend of the map, that the slider is set from $128K to the highest number available, over $250K:

-Once you're interested in a particular area, you can either:
+If you're interested in a particular area, you can:

-- For more tips on using the Suitability heatmap, like how it works, how to change the variables, or update the colour scheme, check out our docs here.
+For more tips on using the demographic suitability heatmap, like how it works, how to change the variables, or update the colour scheme, check out our docs here.

 Still got questions?
 If you need any more help on this topic feel free to contact you Customer Success Manager via Chat or email email@example.com.